Low End Mac Reader Specials

 I'm sure it looked like a no brainer to the powers at Apple.
 Take 2.5 million email addresses and homepage.mac.com websites, turn them into a pay-to-play service, and watch the money roll in.

 Apple managed to team up with Kodak, which is desperately trying to educate digital camera users that although you can make your own prints on your color inkjet printer, Kodak can do it better - and sometimes much cheaper.
-(For other thoughts Kodak's picture service, see On .Mac User Friendliness on Applelust.)
+(For other thoughts Kodak's picture service, see On .mac User Friendliness on Applelust.)

 Out to Pasture

-I don't think Apple did their homework on this one.
+I don't think Apple did its homework on this one.
 Of approximately 2.5 million iTools users, just over 100,000 have signed up for .mac so far.
 Conversion rate: 4%.
 That's $5 million or so in Apple's coffers - not really a big number on Apple's ledger.

 I'm sure Apple was hoping to get a 20% conversion rate and assumed at least 10% would make the switch.
 I don't think iCEOs who fly $10 million jets are in touch with our finances or know how to sell us on something that used to be free.